helsing72/ops/Doc/BuildingWithoutCMake.md

 ## Build opsc (command-line OPS IDL compiler) and OPS Core for Java on Windows ##
-Run the bat-file 'OPS_DIR\Build Script\Build_Idl_Compiler.bat'.
+Run the bat-file 'OPS_DIR\Script\Build_Idl_Compiler.bat'.
 This will compile the necessary Java libraries, including *OPS Core for Java*, and the opsc compiler.

 The result will be in "OPS_DIR\Tools\opsc\dist".